wdhdev/free-for-life/README.md

   - [IP.City](https://ip.city) — 100 free IP geolocation requests per day
   - [Scraper's Proxy](https://scrapersproxy.com) — Simple HTTP proxy API made for scraping.
 Scrape anonymously without having to worry about restrictions, blocks or captchas.
 First 100 successful scrapes per month free including JavaScript rendering (more are available if you contact support).
   - [ScraperBox](https://scraperbox.com) — Undetectable web scraping API using real Chrome browsers and proxy rotation.
 Use a simple API call to scrape any web page.
 Free plan has 1000 requests per month.
   - [ScrapingAnt](https://scrapingant.com) — Headless Chrome scraping API and free checked proxies service.
-Javascript rendering, premium rotating proxies, CAPTCHAs avoiding.
+JavaScript rendering, premium rotating proxies, CAPTCHAs avoiding.
 Free plans available.
   - [ScrapingDog](https://scrapingdog.com) — Scrapingdog handles millions of proxies, browsers and CAPTCHAs to provide you with HTML of any web page in a single API call.
 It also provides Web Scraper for Chrome & Firefox and a software for instant scraping demand.
 Free plans available.
   - [scrapinghub.com](https://scrapinghub.com) — Data scraping with visual interface and plugins.
 Free plan includes unlimited scraping on a shared server.
   - [Select Star](https://www.selectstar.com) - Select Star is an intelligent data discovery platform that automatically analyzes and documents your data.
 Free light tier with 1 Data Source, up to 100 Tables and up to 10 Users.